vercel/ai/packages/mistral/README.md

 ## Models

-You can create models that call the [Mistral chat API](https://docs.mistral.ai/api/#operation/createChatCompletion) using mistral provider instance.
+You can create models that call the [Mistral chat API](https://docs.mistral.ai/api/#operation/createChatCompletion) using provider instance.
 The first argument is the model id, e.g. `mistral-large-latest`.
 Some Mistral chat models support tool calls.